Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [language detection][language_detection].

 ### Analyze Sentiment
-Run a predictive model to determinesthe positive, negative, neutral or mixed sentiment contained in the passed-in document or batch of documents.
+Run a predictive model to determine the positive, negative, neutral or mixed sentiment contained in the passed-in document or batch of documents.

 ```C# Snippet:AnalyzeSentiment
 string document = @"I had the best day of my life.
 I decided to go sky-diving and it